icon to open the header menu

 A comfortable program text being is a program which might be modified without fear of some unintended side-effects, without inivisible dependencies which might then compromise the whole.
 There is enough separation of concerns to ensure a somewhat safe working area, in which one can engage in epistemic probing assuming that things will not be breaking in unexpected ways; being whole, it also provides a higher sense of meaning by realizing how one's work relates to the rest of the construction.
 The implication here is that comfort derives from a certain kind of knowledge, a knowledge of how things (spatial arrangements, technical specifications, human functions) are arranged, how they relate to each other, how they can be used and modified.

-To complement this theoretical pendant, Alexander conducted empirical research to find examples of such qualities, in a study led at the University of Berkley which resulted in his most popular book, A Pattern Language ( Alexander, 1977) .
+To complement this theoretical pendant, Alexander conducted empirical research to find examples of such qualities, in a study led at the University of Berkley which resulted in his most popular book, A Pattern Language ( author, year) .
 In it, he and his team lists 253 patterns which are presented as to form a kind of language, akin to a Chomskian generative grammar, re-usable and extendable in a very concrete way, but without a normative, quasi-biological component.
 It turns it out that such a documentation, of re-usable configuration and solutions for contextual problem-solving, had a significant echo with computer scientists.

 A whole field of research developed around the idea expressed in A Pattern Language , at the crossover between computer science and architecture135 of distinct, self-contained but nevertheless composable components.
 In Alexandrian terms, they are a triad, which expresses a relation between a certain context, a problem, and a solution.
 Similarly to architectural patterns, these emerged in a bottom-up fashion: individual software developers found that particular ways of writing and organizing code were in fact extensible and reusable solutions to common problems which could be formalized enough to be shared with others.
 Patterns enable a cognitive engagement based on a feeling of familiarity, and of recognizing affordances.